Skip to Main Content

 Approximately 70% of all cats will develop some form of periodontal disease by the time they reach the age of 3.

 This disease is an infection caused by bacteria found in plaque—the soft film of bacteria and food debris that builds up on teeth over the course of the day.
-If your cat's plaque isn't regularly brushed away or cleaned, it will harden and form tartar that extends below their gum life.
+If your cat's plaque isn't regularly brushed away or cleaned, it will harden and form tartar that extends below their gum line.

 When bacteria become trapped beneath your cat's gum line and against their teeth, it irritates and erodes the structures that support their teeth.
 Periodontal disease, if left untreated, will result in a serious infection of your cat's gums, loose and missing teeth, and organ damage as the bacteria spreads throughout his body.